Xomega-Net/Xomega.Docs/docs/tutorial/2-search/5-static-enum.md

 ## Enumerations for numeric values

-We will start by adding `enums` element after the `types` element in the `sales_order.xom` file, and will declare an enumeration named `sales order status` in there, listing all its items with their respective names and values.
+We will start by adding an `enums` element after the `types` element in the `sales_order.xom` file, and will declare an enumeration named `sales order status` in there, listing all its items with their respective names and values.

 ```xml title="sales_order.xom"
   <enums>